im-richard/Debian-Package-Installer/README.md

 Supports any distro based on Debian (Ubuntu, ZorinOS, etc).

 ## About
 This is a simple package installer created for mainly my own use when I setup a new Debian install.
-It helps out out quite a bit with not having to remember all the programs I need to install.
+It helps me out quite a bit with not having to remember all the programs I need to install.

 I will add more commonly needed packages as I require them for workflow.